 In 1960 that community leaders decided to combine the two and call it Dodge City Days.
 Looking back through old files, we find the celebration was a three day event.
 Rodeo tickets cost $.75 to $1.50.

-Dodge City Days has evolved into a 10-day celebration and is the second largest community festival in the state of Kansas!
-Not only does Dodge City Days attract visitors from surrounding states, but the festival is well known both nationally and internationally.
+Dodge City Days has now evolved into a 10 day celebration and is the second largest community festival in the state of Kansas and is a well known festival throughout the nation!

-The Dodge City Area Chamber of Commerce, along with a committee of community members, coordinates the 10-day festival each year.
-It’s original intent was to celebrate Dodge City’s great western heritage, and it still accomplishes that goal 57 years later.
-The Chamber and the Dodge City Days committee strive to make the festival bigger and better every year.
+Overall, Dodge City Days is coordinated by the Dodge City Area Chamber of Commerce.
+It’s original intent was to celebrate Dodge City’s great western heritage, and it still accomplishes that 56 years later.
+Several committees work year round to help make Dodge City Days bigger and better every year.